 Normally Hong Kong is not perceived as a cheap holiday destination.
 However, it can be.
-Budget travellers from around the world come to Hong Kong to get a new stamp in their passport, explore the city and surrounding it hills, get a Chinese visa or to change flights because HK airport offers cheap flights to most destinations around the world.
+Budget travelers from around the world come to Hong Kong to get a new stamp in their passport, explore the city and surrounding it hills, get a Chinese visa or to change flights because HK airport offers cheap flights to most destinations around the world.
 It is a buzzing Asian financial centre, developed by British and then passed over to Chinese.
 Both cultures, as well as others, have left clearly visible marks in the architecture and culture of this place.

 Where to find cheap hotels and hostels

 There is one destination every budget traveller should consider as the first point of call – Chungking Mansions in Kowloon.
 It is also recommended by Lonely Planet, for the diversity, availability and prices.
 This building, consisting of 5 blocks (A, B, C, D and E), is 17 stories tall with hundreds of very small hostels.
 Ideal place to look for a deal.

 Also, you can check out this guide to family Hotels in Hong Kong!

 Chunking Mansions is located at 36-44 Nathan Road.
 Nearby MTR stations: Tsim Sha Tsui and Tsim Sha Tsui, are a perfect places to start the search for a good deal on cheap hotel or hostel.
 Many owners will approach you to offer accomodation.